Constitution of Mississippi: Article 14

 Sections 257 through 272A contain miscellaneous other provisions not related to other Articles.

 Section 263, which made illegal the marriage of a "white person" to a "negro" or "mulatto", was ruled to be unconstitutional by the U.S. Supreme Court in 1967, and was formally repealed in December 1987.

 Section 263A, enacted in 2004, defines marriage as between a male and a female; however, the U.S. Supreme Court ruled in 2015 that such laws violated the U.S. Constitution.

-Section 265 prohibits any person who "denies the existence of a Supreme Being" from holding state office.
-This requirement, as well as similar provisions in several other state constitutions, violates the First Amendment's prohibition on the establishment of religion and as the prohibition on any kind of religious test located in Article 6 of the federal constitution.

 Sections 269, 270 and 272 were repealed.

 Article 15

+Section 273 discusses how amendments to the constitution may be proposed and approved.
+This section is divided into 13 subsections.

-Amendments may be made by either the Mississippi Legislature or by initiative, according to Section 273.
-In 2021, the Mississippi Supreme Court declared Section 273 "unworkable and inoperable," putting the entire ballot initiative process in Mississippi in jeopardy.
+Subsection (1) states that amendments may be made by either the Mississippi Legislature or by initiative.

-For Legislature-proposed amendments, 2/3 of each house must approve the amendment, plus a majority of the voters.
+Subsection (2) states that, for Legislature-proposed amendments, 2/3 of each house must approve the amendment, plus a majority of the voters.

-The number of signatures required for an initiative-proposed amendment must be at least 12% of the total votes cast for Governor of Mississippi in the most recent gubernatorial election, provided that no more than 20% of the signatures can come from any one congressional (i.e., U.S. House of Representatives) district.
-As Mississippi has had only four districts since the 2002 congressional reapportionment, a strict interpretation of this section, adopted by the Supreme Court in 2021, makes it impossible to propose an amendment via initiative.
+Subsection (3) states that, for initiative-proposed amendments, the number of signatures required must be at least 12% of the total votes cast for Governor of Mississippi in the most recent gubernatorial election, provided that no more than 20% of the signatures can come from any one congressional (i.e., U.S. House of Representatives) district.
+However, since the 2002 congressional reapportionment, Mississippi has had only four Congressional districts; thus, this requirement has not been able to be met since that time.
+In 2001, the Mississippi Supreme Court (in a 6-3 decision which invalidated an approved Article 16 allowing for medicinal marijuana use) took a strict interpretation of this section, thus making it impossible to propose an amendment via initiative barring either an amendment to the constitution or Mississippi gaining a fifth Representative in a future apportionment.

-The Article excludes certain portions of the Constitution that can be amended by initiative; for example, all sections in Article 3 (Bill of Rights) are off-limits.
+Subsection (5) prohibits certain portions of the constitution from being amended by initiative; for example, the entirety of Article 3 (Bill of Rights) is off-limits.

-The Article also discusses the procedures in the event that a Legislature-proposed amendment is similar to that of an initiative-proposed amendment.
+Subsections (7) and (8) discuss the procedures in the event that a Legislature-proposed amendment is similar to that of an initiative-proposed amendment.

 Sections 274 through 285 contain transitional provisions.

 Previously the Article contained Sections 286 and 287 which were classified as "ADDITIONAL SECTIONS OF THE CONSTITUTION OF MISSISSIPPI NOT BEING AMENDMENTS OF PREVIOUS SECTIONS"; these were later renumbered as 145A and 149A and placed under the article related to the judiciary.